Who Is at Fault When Hitting a Parked Car?

 The same rule applies to parking lot collisions as on the roads: the moving vehicle holds 100% of the fault.

-The reasoning is because the driver in the moving vehicle had a chance to see the stationary car.
+The reasoning is that the driver in the moving vehicle had a chance to see the stationary car.
 If the car is visible and could have been avoided, the driver is at fault for the accident.

 What Damages Occur Due to Hitting a Parked Car in New York?